 - Long cleanup time with potential collateral damage

-Bitdefender is another strong product.
-At $59.95 per year and $79.95 for three licenses, it is a bargain too.
-Bitdefender protects you from online threats, social media hazards, viruses, spyware, and phishing as well as dangerous attachments in emails and instant messenger chats.
+At $59.95 per year and $79.95 for three licenses, Bitdefender Antivirus is a bargain for its effective suite of antivirus software.
+Of course, you could always upgrade to Bitdefender Total Security for a little bit more.
+Bitdefender Total Security grants you protection for not only your PC, but for also Mac OS and the Android device.
+Furthermore, Total Security gives you the added bonus of anti-theft tools.
+Nevertheless, the original Bitdefender anti-virus software protects you from online threats, social media hazards, viruses, spyware, and phishing as well as dangerous attachments in emails and instant messenger chats.
 Bitdefender is stuffed with features that protect your PC from a multitude of threats.

 Kaspersky Antivirus Review